columbusacademy/wdc-jamplate/README.md

 ## 👑 Remember: Ask questions!

 If you have any questions or interesting ideas, we're here to help.
 [Email us](mailto:jagarapua24@columbusacademy.org,jacksons24@columbusacademy.org) and set up an in-person or zoom meeting.
+You can also visit [our website](https://cawdc.gtsb.io) for more resources!

 <hr />